Skip to content

 The top things to do in Kangaroo Island – Australia

-In this guide, you can find some info about how to get to Kangaroo Island and what are the top things to do and see on this beautiful island in Southern Australia.
+In this guide, you can find information about how to get to Kangaroo Island and the top things to do and see on this beautiful island in Southern Australia.

 sea lions kangaroo island

-Kangaroo Island: the first time I read about it I was absolutely fascinated.
-A place with lush vegetation, a lot of wildlife, and very few people: in short, a true paradise for nature as well as for photographers.
+Kangaroo Island: the first time I read about it, I was absolutely fascinated.
+It has lush vegetation, a lot of wildlife, and very few people; it is a true paradise for nature and photographers.

-That’s why while I was planning my trip to Australia, I decided to include Kangaroo Island in my itinerary.
+That’s why, while planning my trip to Australia, I included Kangaroo Island in my itinerary.

-Top thigs to do and see in a Kangaroo Island
+Top things to do and see on a Kangaroo Island

-Looking at that tiny dot in Southern Australia, just a few kilometers from Adelaide, it’s hard to realize that Kangaroo Island is not that small after all!
-It’s actually the third largest island in Australia after Tasmania and Melville Island.
-In length, it extends for 150 km and in width varies from a minimum of 900m to a maximum of 57 km, for an area of 4405 square kilometers.
+Looking at that tiny dot in Southern Australia, just a few kilometers from Adelaide, it’s hard to realize that Kangaroo Island is not that small!
+It’s Australia’s third largest island, after Tasmania and Melville Island.
+In length, it extends for 150 km, and in width, it varies from a minimum of 900m to a maximum of 57 km for an area of 4405 square kilometers.

 remarkable-rocks